When did cross-country skiing become an Olympic sport?

 Lake Placid 1980

-The Soviet Union’s Nikolai Zimyatov won three gold medals, becoming the first skier to win both the 30km and 50km at the same Olympic Games.
-Zimyatov was also part of the gold medal-winning relay team.
+The Soviet Union’s Nikolay Zimyatov won three gold medals, becoming the first skier to win both the 30km and 50km at the same Olympic Games.
+Zimyatov also was part of the gold medal-winning relay team.

 East Germany’s Barbara Petzold was the surprise winner of the 10km race; she also anchored East Germany’s victorious 4x5km relay.
 The Soviet Union’s Galina Kulakova returned for her fourth Olympics, winning career medal number eight, a silver, in the relay.